 WHY WASN'T A SALES TAX (ALSO KNOW AS THE "TRANSACTION PRIVILEGE TAX") CONSIDERED INSTEAD OF A PROPERTY TAX?
 The Citizen's Committee and the Clarkdale Town Council did consider an increase in our Sales Tax as an alternative.
 That alternative was not selected because Clarkdale does not have the capacity to raise the required amount of funding through an increase in the sales tax.
 The Town of Clarkdale has minimal transactions that are subject to sales tax because we have a minimal number of retail establishments.
 Because of the limited number of transaction that are currently subject to sale tax in Clarkdale, the most that could be raised by increasing Clarkdale's Sales Tax by 1% (which would take the Sales Tax from 3% to 4%) was $2.0 million.
 This scenario would have resulted in the need to cut 2/3 of the proposed road improvements from the plan, and was determined to not adequately meet the need for improving and repairing the roads in Clarkdale.

 Please note, the Assessor's value for tax purposes is the value of your property as it appears on your tax bill and does not necessarily represent the market value of your property.
-To find the Assessor's value for tax purposes for your property, reference your most recent tax bill from the Yavapai County Treasurer's Office (see this Sample Tax Bill as an example).
+To find the Assessor's value for tax purposes for your property (shown as "Net Assessed" on your 2018 bill), reference your most recent tax bill from the Yavapai County Treasurer's Office (see this Sample Property Tax Statement as an example).
 Follow these links to see graphs of the estimated average cost to taxpayers on Residential Property or on Commercial/Agricultural Property.

 HOW LONG WILL IT TAKE TO PAY BACK THE BONDS?
 Following their issuance, the bonds will have a 10-year maturity.
 After that time, they will be paid in full and the Secondary Property Tax will expire.